 - Changes in Maximum Income Subject to Payroll Tax.
-Social Security is funded through employee and employer taxes, and calculated based on taxable earnings up to a maximum income of $117,000 in 2014.
-Eliminating the cap on the amount of earnings subject to the Social Security tax — by either extending the tax to cover 90% of earned income as proposed by the AARP, or eliminating the maximum salary cap altogether — would increase Social Security revenues, thus strengthening the program.
+Social Security is funded through employee and employer taxes, and calculated based on taxable earnings up to a maximum income of $142,800 in 2021.
+Eliminating the cap on the amount of earnings subject to the Social Security tax — by either extending the tax to cover 90% of earned income as proposed by the AARP or eliminating the maximum salary cap altogether — would increase Social Security revenues, thus strengthening the program.

 - New Taxes for Employers and Beneficiaries.
 According to proponents, increasing the existing payroll tax rate of 6.2% to 7.2% for employees and employers alike would eliminate almost two-thirds of the projected future income gap.
 On the other hand, some economists claim that any increased cost of labor will accelerate the transfer of work to machines and automation, thereby eliminating jobs — especially in the lower-skill ranks.

 - Means Testing for Benefits.
 Currently, everyone who pays into the Social Security system is entitled to receive a benefit.
 “Means testing” would reduce or eliminate benefits for individuals whose income or assets exceed defined thresholds.
 For example, wealthy individuals such as Warren Buffett or Bill Gates would not receive Social Security benefits at all; or, if they did, it would be at a reduced level.
-This proposal recognizes that those earners in the highest brackets with significant assets are unlikely to need Social Security benefits to maintain their lifestyles.
+This proposal recognizes that wealthy individuals with significant assets are unlikely to need Social Security benefits to maintain their lifestyles.
 In a “60 Minutes” interview, former Republican presidential candidate Mitt Romney said he supported means testing for Social Security and Medicare: “Higher income people won’t get as much as lower-income people.”